-- 21.1 Section 12 of the Parish Safeguarding Handbook contains the Code of Safer Working Practice with Children. - 21.1 It is important to minimise the situations where the safety and health of a child, young person or adult is placed at risk.
-Separate guidance exists referring to the keeping of attendance registers, ratio of adults to children supervision and parental approval for attendance and visits etc but the following important issues are highlighted. - Leaders will be vigilant and support each other. - Written records will be maintained of incidents and accidents. - Leaders will have good knowledge of current safeguarding policies and will have received training in accordance with their responsibilities. - When activity is away from the normal venue it will be risk assessed and carefully planned. - It must have appropriate levels of leadership. - The written consent of the parent / quardian will be obtained. - Leaders will not spend excessive time with the child or young person alone. - Leaders will not engage in social networking activity on a one to one basis with a child or young person. - A child or young person will not be contacted using mobile phones via text or speech unless there is an emergency or a message for the whole group. - Photographs of children or young people will only be taken under strict conditions and with parental permission.

-- Images will not be passed to others. - Children and young people will not be alone in a car no matter how short the journey unless there is an emergency. - Children and young people must not visit the home of a leader alone (unless as an immediate place of safety). - Leaders must not share a residential room or tent with a child or young person. - Leaders will not allow any kind of prejudice or inappropriate language to remain unchallenged from whatever source relating to gender, race, sex, orientation, disability or impairment - Leaders will always act on disclosure from a child, young person at adult at risk.
+- 21.1 It is important to minimise the situations where the safety and health of a child, young person or adult is placed at risk.
+Separate guidance exists referring to the keeping of attendance registers, ratio of adults to children supervision and parental approval for attendance and visits etc but the following important issues are highlighted. - Leaders will be vigilant and support each other. - Written records will be maintained of incidents and accidents. - Leaders will have good knowledge of current safeguarding policies and will have received training in accordance with their responsibilities. - When activity is away from the normal venue it will be risk assessed and carefully planned. - It must have appropriate levels of leadership. - The written consent of the parent / guardian will be obtained. - Leaders will not spend excessive time with the child or young person alone. - Leaders will not engage in social networking activity on a one to one basis with a child or young person. - A child or young person will not be contacted using mobile phones via text or speech unless there is an emergency or a message for the whole group. - Photographs of children or young people will only be taken (and posted on official church social media) under strict conditions and with parental permission. - Images will not be passed to others. - Children and young people will not be alone in a car no matter how short the journey unless there is an emergency. - Children and young people must not visit the home of a leader alone (unless as an immediate place of safety). - Leaders must not share a residential room or tent with a child or young person. - Leaders will not allow any kind of prejudice or inappropriate language to remain unchallenged from whatever source relating to gender, race, sex, orientation, disability or impairment - Leaders will always act on a disclosure from a child, young person or adult at risk.